rvstarcaptain/MyworkBook/jsPrep.md

 12. Normally we use the function keyword before the function name to define a function in JavaScript, however, in anonymous functions in JavaScript, we use only the function keyword without the function name.

-13. Native objects are objects that adhere to the specs, i.e. "standard objects".
-Host objects are objects that the browser (or other runtime environment like Node) provides.
+13. Native objects are objects that adhere to the specs, i.e. "standard objects" example object,strings,eval,array iteratiive methodsetc.
+Host objects are objects that the browser (or other runtime environment like Node) provides ex - dom,settimeout,httprequest,history,location etc.

 14. function Person(){} is just a normal function declaration.
 The convention is to use PascalCase for functions that are intended to be used as constructors. var person = Person() invokes the Person as a function, and not as a constructor.